ericoc/zabbix-slack-alertscript/README.md

 * [Paul Reeves](https://github.com/pdareeves/) for the hint that Slack changed their API/URLs!
 * [Igor Shishkin](https://github.com/teran) for the ability to message users as well as channels!
-* Leslie at AspirationHosting for confirming that this script works on Zabbix 1.8.2
+* Leslie at AspirationHosting for confirming that this script works on Zabbix 1.8.2!
+* [Hiromu Yakura](https://github.com/hiromu) for escaping quotation marks in the fields received from Zabbix to have valid JSON!

 Installation
 ------------